You’ve made it to interview for that perfect job well done. The trouble is it’s a group interview at an assessment centre.

 How on earth do you manage to make yourself stand out in a group interview?
 There are a few simple ways to make sure you aren’t panicked beforehand and stay calm throughout, so here you go!

-An assessment centre, despite being in a group setting, is still an interview in which you are being assessed personally.
-So ensure that you dress as you normally would for an interview, arrive on time and take notes when pertinent.
-Though it might sound simple, it indicates that you are taking this assessment as seriously as you would a one to one interview.
+An assessment centre interview, despite being in a group setting, is still an interview in which you are being assessed personally.
+So ensure that you dress as you normally would for an interview, arrive on time, and take notes when pertinent.
+Though it might sound simple, it indicates that you are taking this assessment centre interview as seriously as you would a one to one interview.

 It could be that you have to make a short presentation to the group, for which you will need to present the information and yourself, so make sure your posture is confident and clothing is neat.
 A presentation always comes across better when given whilst standing, as it is far more engaging and you are less likely to slouch.
 Even if you don’t have to make a presentation, it helps to look and speak with confidence.

-Finally, following the interview, it never hurts to send an email thanking the hiring personnel for their time and consideration of you.
+Finally, following the assessment centre interview, it never hurts to send an email thanking the hiring personnel for their time and consideration of you.
 This has the added bonus of making you stand out in their minds.
 In a similar way, write up any notes you have made, so as to be clear in your mind about the company ethos and how you feel you have done.
 This is useful so that should the second interview be forthcoming you can answer questions about your previous experience.